right-dh/right-dh.github.io/seminars_dh.md

 show_tile: false
 ---

-> Digital Humanities, aka Cultural Analytics, is the computational study of the Humanities in a way that advanced Humanities research in such disciplines as history, literature, film, and geography.
-Commonly used methods are Natural Language Processing, Network Analysis, and Visualisation.
-Computational methods for the Humanities promise a revolution in Humanities research as they work hand in hand with domain experts who carry out the close readings.
-The Digital Humanities seminar series will give the students and staff the opportunity to listen to talks by, and engage with, leading figures in humanities computing from across the spectrum.
+> Digital humanities can be considered the application of computational tools and methods to traditional humanities disciplines.
+It brings digital tools and methods to the study of the humanities.
+        The Digital Humanities seminar series will give the students and staff the opportunity to listen to talks by, and engage with, leading figures in digital humanities from across the spectrum.